 Trainees who satisfy the eligibility criteria defined in the relevant prospectus will be required to appear for the pre-board certification assessment.
+Additionally, trainees should produce a service certificate confirming the current attachment of the candidate from the Director of respective hospital, at the time of the PBCA.
+This certificate shall be issued by the respective hospital one week prior to the PBCA.
 The format of the PBCA is given in the generic guidance (Annexure X) and the relevant prospectus.
 The trainee must pass the PBCA to qualify for Board Certification.